yona13/to-do-list/README.md

  * Three priorities, low, medium, and high.
  * Responsive UI.
  * Data saved to local storage.
- * Sort by date or Projec.
+ * Sort by date or Project.